Jewish-Arab Center: Activities

-Over 100 women in Israel were murder by their relatives since 2011.
-This research workshop organized by Israel Democracy Institute, Ebert foundation and the Jewish-Arab center was conducted in order to address this issue from a Legal point of view and promote a new book release on the matter " Kermnitzer Book".
+Over 100 women in Israel were murdered by their relatives since 2011.
+This research workshop organized by the Israel Democracy Institute, Ebert Foundation, and the Jewish-Arab Center was conducted in order to address this issue from a legal point of view and promote a new book release on the matter, the "Kermnitzer Book".

-The event was held on the 25 of May 2017 at the Aviva and Sammy Ofer observatory located in University of Haifa.
+The event was held on the 25 of May 2017 at the Aviva and Sammy Ofer Observatory located in University of Haifa.
 In this workshop, there was a presentation of opinions regarding the stated issue of honor killings and a dissociation about how the law deals with it.

-The main participants in the event were: Prof. Oren Gazel Eyal, Prof. Rassem Khamaisi, Dr. Tehilla Altshuler, Mr. Werner Puchara, Prof. Miri Gur-Arye, Prof. Michael karayanni, Prof. Mordechai Kremnitzer and Dr. Khaled Ghanim.
+The main participants in the event were: Prof. Oren Gazel Eyal, Prof. Rassem Khamaisi, Dr. Tehilla Altshuler, Mr. Werner Puchara, Prof. Miri Gur-Arye, Prof. Michael Karayanni, Prof. Mordechai Kremnitzer and Dr. Khaled Ghanim.